LTW-GCR-CSOC/csoc-installation-scripts/README.md

 The development of this project is primarily divided into three focus areas: i) Developing open source software to compliment SOC services ii) Developing SOC operation guides and templates as a means to manage a security iii) Creating SOC "Pathway Training" material for online learning.

 **Open Source Software Development:**
-Open source software development seeks to configure, integrate and enhance existing open source sensor software projects (such as [Dionaea](https://github.com/LTW-GCR-CSOC/dionaea), [Cowrie](https://github.com/LTW-GCR-CSOC/cowrie), [OSSEC](https://github.com/LTW-GCR-CSOC/ossec-hids), [OpenVAS](https://github.com/LTW-GCR-CSOC/openvas-commander) and others) to report to a central information collector (such as [Apache Metron](http://metron.apache.org)).
+Open source software development activities for this project seeks to configure, integrate and enhance existing open source projects (such as [Dionaea](https://github.com/LTW-GCR-CSOC/dionaea), [Cowrie](https://github.com/LTW-GCR-CSOC/cowrie), [OSSEC](https://github.com/LTW-GCR-CSOC/ossec-hids), [OpenVAS](https://github.com/LTW-GCR-CSOC/openvas-commander) and others) to report to a central information collector (such as [Apache Metron](http://metron.apache.org)).
 The central alert collector will be used for alert aggregation and analytics.
-Development also includes the creation of a physical and virtually deployable honeypots (GCR Canary) that includes the various sensors mentioned above.
+Development also includes the creation of a physically deployable and virtually deployable honeypots called the GCR Canary.
+As the GCR Canary evolves it will include the various sensors mentioned above.
 The GCR Canary honeypot can be used for intrusion detection in SME environments.

 **CSOC Operation Guide Creation:**
-The creation of the CSOC Operational Playbook will include guidance and templates for managing cybersecurity in an organization.
+The creation of the GCR CSOC Playbook will include guidance and templates for managing cybersecurity in an organization.

 **CSOC Pathway Training Material:**
 Online training resources seeks to improve the adoption of proper cybersecurity hygiene within an organization